yelaD/my-slip-box/Reference notes/Meditations.md

 10. Spiders are proud of catching flies, men of catching hares, fish in a net, boars, bears, Sarmatians...
     Criminal psychology.

+11. How they all change into one another--acquire the ability to see that.
+Apply it constantly; use it to train yourself.
+Nothing is as conducive to spiritual growth.

+11a.
+He has stripped away his body and--realizing that at some point soon he will have to abandon mankind and leave all this behind--has dedicated himself to serving justice in all he does, and nature in all that happens.
+What people say or think about him, or how they treat him, isn't something he worries about.
+Only these two questions: Is what he's doing now the right thing to be doing?
+Does he accept and welcome what he's been assigned?
+He has stripped away all other occupations, all other tasks.
+He wants only to travel a straight path--to God, by way of law.

+12. Why all this guesswork?
+You can see what needs to be done.
+If you can see the road, follow it.
+Cheerfully, without turning back.
+If not, hold up and get the best advice you can.
+If anything gets in the way, forge on ahead, making good use of what you have on hand, sticking to what seems right.
+(The best goad to achieve, and the one we fall short of when we fail.)

+12a.
+To follow the *logos* in all things is to be relaxed and energetic, joyful and serious at once.

+13. When you wake up, ask yourself:
+    Does it make any difference to you if other people blame you for doing what's right?
+    It makes no difference.
+    Have you forgotten what the people who are so vociferous in praise or blame of others are like as they sleep and eat?
+Forgotten their behavior, their fears, their desires, their thefts and depredations--not physical ones, but those committed by what should be highest in them?
+What creates, when it chooses, loyalty, humility, truth, order, well-being.

+14. Nature gives and nature takes away.
+Anyone with sense and humility will tell her, " Give and take as you please," not out of defiance, but out of obedience and goodwill.

+15. Only a short time left.
+Live as if you were alone--out in the wilderness.
+No difference between here and there: the city that you live in is the world.
+    Let people see someone living naturally, and understand what that means.
+Let them kill him if they can't stand it.
+(Better than living like this.)